pixielabs/cavy-app/docs/api/test-hooks.md

 Higher order React component that makes non-testable components testable.

-* `component` - The function component you want to test.
+* `component` - The function, or Native, component you want to test.

 #### 1. Function components